1. Planning your bot

 A ‘happy flow’ is a dialogue where everything runs the way it’s supposed to run.
 The conversation is natural and smooth, and the user reaches their goal in as little steps as possible.
 Many conversation designers start with the happy flow because it’s the flow of least resistance.
-It takes the least amount of effort to script because it doesn’t include many of the inconvenient complexities that can occur.

 What if a user asks your bot how it’s doing?
 What if they tell the bot they don’t like it?
 What if they want another suggestion?
 What happens if the user wants to book a table for two, but one person is allergic to gluten and the other one doesn’t eat fish?